PESIII23/f1-driving-style-analytics-tool/README.md

 ### End-of-Project Value
 - How will results be reviewed and integrated into real F1 decision-making?
   - GM Motorsports team open to reviewing results once ready

+---

+## How This Repo Fits In
+This repository represents my **practical answer to the discovery questions above**.
+By combining clustering, anomaly detection, and telemetry-based analysis, the repo demonstrates how those insights translate into an end-to-end solution for understanding and comparing driver styles in Formula 1.